 I’ve always liked the idea of Tomb Kings.
 Like most kids, I had the “Ancient Egyptian phase” when I was a wee ‘un and learning about ’em at school; I was watching with big wide eyes when Nigel Stillman took all of that and made it Warhammer.
-For some reason I never quite got around to collecting the army in sixth edition (around 2002 – I assume I was distracted by 40K?) and by the time eighth edition revamped them, I had graduated face first into some sort of financial crisis and had the disposable income of a tortilla chip.
+For some reason I never quite got around to collecting the army in sixth edition (around 2002 – I assume I was distracted by 40K?) and by the time eighth edition revamped them, I had graduated face first into some sort of financial crisis, been made redundant twice, and had the disposable income of a tortilla chip.

 Then Total War: Warhammer 2 (aka “Twat War War Twat Woo” ever since I got tongue-tied while streaming) happened to drop the Tomb Kings in my lap; I really enjoyed playing them, in fact they got me hooked on the game, and the urge was awakened all over again.

 During the B.I.G.
 Bash of 2018, I picked up a box of Mantic Games “Empire of Dust” models and had a go at building and painting a small army.
 It didn’t go well: the project lacked vision, drive and clarity, and I wasn’t trying very hard.
 But I did enjoy playing them; the People’s Prince, Mister Steven, was kind enough to come up for a weekend and throw down with his new Skaven army, and I resolved to revitalise the army at some point.

 At some point became “when TTCombat put out a Kickstarter for big resin versions of everything else I’d want in the army.”
 What with Nineteen Crows and Perfidious Albion and all that it took a sweet while for them to arrive, but arrive they eventually did and work has now begun in earnest.